Lanuvelza/chat-app/README.md

 # chat-app
-A simple chat application using Socket.io
+A simple chat application using Socket.io and Express